Korean War Legacy Project

 Wounded in Korea

-Andrew Freeman Dunlap describes being wounded in battle while serving in the Pusan Perimeter, 1950.
-His troop had been fighting North Koreans all night long on September 1st.
-At about 5:30 AM, he was hit by a machine gun by the North Koreans.
+Andrew Freeman Dunlap recounts being wounded in battle while serving in the Pusan Perimeter in 1950.
+His troop had fought North Koreans all night on September 1st.
+Around 5:30 AM, a North Korean machine gun struck him.
+He vividly describes his arduous recovery after being shot five times.
+Lying on the battlefield bleeding for several hours, he was eventually found in a foxhole.

 Share this Clip +